The Definitive Guide to USPS EDDM

 The main benefit to using Every Door Direct Mail (EDDM) is that you get a significantly discounted postal rate.
 You also eliminate the need to rent or buy a mailing list (and worry about its inaccuracies.)

 Every Door Direct Mail is a great option if you have a wide target market and wish to reach everyone in a specific neighborhood or area.
-However, if you have more specific audiences in mind, targeting may be more effective, and therefore a better use of your money.
+However, if you have more specific audiences in mind, targeting may be more effective to get the right edge, and therefore a better use of your money.

 You’ll also want to think about your mail piece type.
 USPS places restrictions on what types of mail can be sent through EDDM.